bluz71/vim-mistfly-statusline/README.md

 mistfly statusline
 ==================

-_mistfly statusline_ is a simple, fast and informative `statusline` for Vim and (legacy) Neovim coded in Vimscript.
+_mistfly statusline_ is a simple, fast and informative `statusline` for Vim.

-:point_right: Contemporary Neovim users will need to use the pure-Lua [linefly](https://github.com/bluz71/nvim-linefly) plugin instead of _mistfly_.
+:point_right: Neovim users should use the pure-Lua [linefly](https://github.com/bluz71/nvim-linefly) plugin instead of _mistfly_.

 _mistfly_ provides a number of useful builtin components: